raphaeltm/EphemereSite/_posts/2016-04-06-reorganizing-my-digital-life.md

 I could install and run anything I wanted, and it was great.

-{% include "freeeagle.jpeg" caption="As free as this eagle I photographed last week.
+{% include image.html url="freeeagle.jpeg" caption="As free as this eagle I photographed last week.
 SO MUCH FREEDOM." alt="That's quite an eagle." %}

 I had multiple WordPress installs going for myself, friends, and other people who I’d offered to help out.
 I also had a couple Django apps running, as well as some experiments with fully static websites, and I was toying with a few NoSQL databases and apps running off those.
 All this stuff was great and all, but I eventually realized that all I was really using it for was pretty much the same thing I had used the shared hosting for: my blog (on WordPress), and a sort of résumé page to let the world know who I am.